shoppertrail/shoppertrail-uat-guide/README.md

 ## Instructions

-Perform the actions in the below test scenarios from the Scenario ID List. and record your results.
-One **Scenario ID** should equal **One Row** in the Google Sheets "UAT-Data" document.
-Each row should contain values for each of the following columns:
+Perform the actions in the below test scenarios from the **Scenario ID List.** Record your results in the Google Sheets "UAT-Data" document, one **Scenario ID** should equal **One Row**.
+Each row should at least contain values for the following columns:

 - Tester Name
 - Scenario ID